StanfordMIMI/RaLEs/README.md

 ```
 while read requirement; do conda install --yes $requirement || pip install $requirement; done < requirements.txt
 ```
+(RaLEs has been developed and tested using Ubuntu 22.04.3)

 **Note:** RaLEs has been developed and tested using Ubuntu 22.04.3